What to Watch: Most Popular Vegan Documentaries

 Whatever encouraged you personally, these documentaries are a great way to find out more about the benefits of trying a more plant-based lifestyle.
 We’re all about fiestas and feasts and today we’re venturing into a feast for your eyes and minds.
 And if you’re eating something tasty whilst watching, that’s an added bonus!

-One of the most talked-about vegan documentaries to date, Game Changers went viral around the world and inspired more people to try a plant-based diet than ever before.
+One of the most talked-about and eye-opening vegan programmes to date, Game Changers went viral around the world and inspired more people to try a plant-based diet than ever before.
 It literally changed the game!
 This documentary aims to debunk many of the health myths surrounding veganism, especially regarding athletic performance.
 It focuses on the virtues of vegan food and shows some impressive feats that plant-based athletes have been able to accomplish.

 Competition for the title of “most famous vegan documentary”, Cowspiracy is what usually comes to mind when people think of vegan documentaries.
-It explores the impact that animal agriculture has on climate change.
+It explores the impact that animal agriculture and the meat industry has on climate change.
 Focusing on sustainability and what we can do to be greener, it also speaks to organisations that aren’t using the most sustainable methods of farming.
 Made by acclaimed vegan filmmakers Kip Anderson and Keegan Kuhn, expect to feel shocked, concerned, and hopeful all at once.

-What The Health? is a little more hard-hitting than the other famous vegan documentaries in this list.
+What The Health? is a little more hard-hitting than the other famous vegan films in this list.
 Made by the same people behind Cowspiracy, this one focuses on connections made between certain dietary choices and a number of human health issues.
 It details the health benefits of a plant-based diet, both for us and the Earth.
 It’s incredibly interesting, however it’s not one for the faint-hearted.
 But it’s guaranteed to give you something to think about.

 This is a vegan documentary with a big heart and a lot of soul.
 It follows a number of real people who are moving towards a more plant-based diet.
 Far from actively trying to persuade viewers to adopt a plant-based diet, it simply tells the story of real people who are.
 Live And Let Live is less about “shock and awe”, and more about kindness and “aww”.